-- (a) The Public Protector. - (b) The South African Human Rights Commission. - (c) The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities. - (d) The Commission for Gender Equality. - (e) The Auditor-General. - (f) The Electoral Commission. - (2) These institutions are independent, and subject only to the Constitution and the law, and they must be impartial and must exercise their powers and perform their functions without fear, favour or prejudice. - (3) Other organs of state, through legislative and other measures, must assist and protect these institutions to ensure the independence, impartiality, dignity and effectiveness of these institutions. - (4) No person or organ of state may interfere with the functioning of these institutions. - (5) These institutions are accountable to the National Assembly, and must report on their activities and the performance of their functions to the Assembly at least once a year."

-- "(1) The Electoral Commission must- - (a) manage elections of national, provincial and municipal legislative bodies in accordance with national legislation; - (b) ensure that those elections are free and fair; and - (c) declare the results of those elections within a period that must be prescribed by national legislation and that is as short as reasonably possible. - (2) The Electoral Commission has the additional powers and functions prescribed by national legislation."
+- "(1) The following state institutions strengthen constitutional democracy in the Republic: - (a) The Public Protector. - (b) The South African Human Rights Commission. - (c) The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities. - (d) The Commission for Gender Equality. - (e) The Auditor-General. - (f) The Electoral Commission. - (2) These institutions are independent, and subject only to the Constitution and the law, and they must be impartial and must exercise their powers and perform their functions without fear, favour or prejudice. - (3) Other organs of state, through legislative and other measures, must assist and protect these institutions to ensure the independence, impartiality, dignity and effectiveness of these institutions. - (4) No person or organ of state may interfere with the functioning of these institutions. - (5) These institutions are accountable to the National Assembly, and must report on their activities and the performance of their functions to the Assembly at least once a year." - Section 190 of the Constitution provides as follows: - "(1) The Electoral Commission must- - (a) manage elections of national, provincial and municipal legislative bodies in accordance with national legislation; - (b) ensure that those elections are free and fair; and - (c) declare the results of those elections within a period that must be prescribed by national legislation and that is as short as reasonably possible. - (2) The Electoral Commission has the additional powers and functions prescribed by national legislation."